and the Official

 Here's another inflight photo of Marvin's plane

 Image 12/20/04, received from Justin Drake.
 Justin is Marvin's buddy who was carrying on the distribution of plans/manual since Marvin's death.
 He also had the prototype Flying Squirrel and repainted it as you see it in this photo, with WWII "invasion stripes".
-The prototype has been returned to the Barnard family as of 2012 and is not flying at present.
+The prototype was returned to the Barnard family in 2012, was stored, and did not fly or move from storage for 18 years.
+However, it has now (October 2021; image below) been recovered from storage and moved to my hangar in Oregon where it is undergoing a condition evaluation with the intent of using it as a static display and full-size template for my and John Bouyea's builds.
+Here’s the airplane as it looked when Bou and I were able to temporarily reassemble its main parts and get some photos.

 Here's how my Squirrel looked after arrival at my new hangar in Medford, Oregon.
 It is still in the shrink-wrapping from the 2100 mile trailer ride from Texas.
 My Pietenpol had a more comfortable ride, in the back of a 26 foot Penske van.
 You can see more about the 2002 move of my Squirrel down to Texas here...